 We’ve seen a large increase in the amount of sterling silver flatware and holloware liquidated through wholesale and retail estate and antique dealers; this is primarily due to the younger generations inheriting these collectables and no longer using them for formal entertaining and dining like their parents did.
 Additionally, as electronics evolve with newer digital solid-state technology, the older switchgear and hard-wired circuitry is being recycled for its intrinsic metal value.

+Wondering how to refine silver at a commercial scale?
+Here is exactly how our silver refining process works step by step, from initial receipt through to final settlement.
 Most scrap silver lots we receive will need to be shipped to Des Plaines, IL, for processing because refining lots tend to be larger in size.
 Following our standard receiving procedures, your material is inspected, weighed, photographed, and logged in to our database with its unique refining lot number for further processing.
 All final weights are witnessed and verified by two people, again ensuring the accuracy of all weights and documentation.

 Once received by our melting staff, the original received weight is verified once again.
 Then, based on the size of the lot, it will be assigned to one of our three larger capacity induction melting furnaces.
 As the metal is processed, our melting technicians carefully watch to make sure any solid pieces of undesirable material are removed or “skimmed off” from the melt.
 Examples include large pieces of iron, tungsten, and (most often) stainless steel knife blades from sterling silver flatware.